Graduate Diploma in Nursing Practice (Mental Health)

-The Postgraduate Diploma in Nursing Practice (PDNP) provides you with the opportunity to extend your nursing knowledge in an area of specialty nursing and to develop a level of clinical competence consistent with proficient specialty practice.
+The Graduate Diploma in Nursing Practice (Mental Health) provides you with the opportunity to extend your Mental Health nursing knowledge and to develop a level of clinical competence consistent with proficient specialty practice.
 You will develop a depth and complexity of knowledge that enhances your specialty nursing practice in a variety of contexts and nursing roles.

-Enrolment in the PDNP is dependent on meeting the registration and clinical experience requirements outlined in the Admission requirements section.
+Enrolment is dependent on meeting the registration and clinical experience requirements outlined in the Admission requirements section.
 You must also have the support of your employer to facilitate completion of specialty clinical competencies.

 Key entry dates

-Applications are now open for 2014 Semester 2 entry into the Postgraduate Diploma in Nursing Practice (Mental Health) will open shortly.
+Applications are currently closed.
+Applications for 2015 entry into the Graduate Diploma in Nursing Practice (Mental Health) will open shortly.

 Please note that offers are made on a rolling basis and students should expect confirmation on the outcomes of their application approximately 2 weeks after submission.
 In programs that have CSP places available these will be allocated as offers are made.